 Private Hospitals Encourage Women to Have C Sections

-CAPE TOWN – C-sections which are not deemed absolutely necessary are causing division.
+CAPE TOWN – C-sections which are not absolutely necessary are causing division.
 It is an emotional issue because it is believed that some caesareans carried out are not medically justified.
-Necessity for c-sections should be where a vaginal delivery would put the baby’s or the mother’s life or their health at risk.
+A c section should take place where a vaginal delivery would put mother or baby’s life at risk.

-Many women opt for the surgery even when there are no medical reasons to do so and even though they understand the risks involved for themselves and for the baby.
+Many women opt for the surgery even when there are no medical reasons for a c section.
+And even though they understand the risks involved for themselves and for the baby.

 The Council for Medical Schemes suggests that some 70% of births occur in private hospitals where pregnant women are on a medical aid scheme.
-There are also concerns around the safety of the procedure.
+There are also concerns around the safety of a c section procedure.